AlanSaid1/AlanSaid1/README.md

 # Hi there! :man_technologist: my name is Alan Martinez

-### I'm currently studying at Tecnologico de Monterrey, in sixth semester.
+### I'm currently studying at Tecnologico de Monterrey, in 7th semester.

 ----------------
 ### About me